sergey-demidov/nuxt-i18n-easy/README.md

 > Go make yourself a sandwich, after a while everything will work again

-To switch to the official paid `V2` version of the API, you just need to specify your project identifier `googleProjectId` in `i18nEasy` section
+To switch to the official paid `V2` version of the API, you need to specify your project identifier `googleProjectId` in [i18nEasy](nuxt-i18n-easy#3-add-i18n--i18neasy-to-the-root-of-nuxtconfigjs) section

 ##### [Google translate API official documentation](https://cloud.google.com/translate/docs/setup)